-I want to thank Wednesday books for granting me access to this title on Netgalley.
+I want to thank Wednesday books and Titan for granting me access to this title on Netgalley.
 I did also receive the Fairyloot edition which I have since swapped for the above cover because I preferred it.

 Okay, this is a really hard review for me to write to be honest.
 Not because I hated the book; because I absolutely loved it.
 I read it mostly in a day which for me is practically unheard of and it was my first (and certainly not last) book by Adrienne Young.

 Fable introduces you to a world of pirates.
 I love pirates, always have.
 The world is brutal – Fable herself lives on an island where she fights daily to survive, she was abandoned there several years previously and does not have a house to live in.
 The scar on her arm makes everyone look at her with suspicion and she deals with thieves every second.
 Brutal.

 But Fable is a fighter.
 She has a talent for finding jewels while diving and this is how she makes her living with the aim of bartering passage away on a ship so she can be reunited by her father and take her place at his side.
 The ship happens to be captained by West, a figure soaked in intrigue and the obvious love-interest.
 It was obvious and I loved it.

 I won’t delve into the plot any more, it would give far too much away!
 But I want you to know that the world is built steadily after the initial impact, the characters are real and driven by understandable desires and the narrative itself is stunning.
 I was blown away by the amount of movement this book takes in – it’s not a long book so to go on such a massive journey arc, yeah I was impressed.
 I loved the ship’s crew and I was taken by surprise at some of the twists and turns, Fable kept me on my toes for sure.

 [Just writing this makes me want to pick it up all over again]